rks101/eglinux/README.md

 ```
 cat /proc/$$/stack
 ```
-Using the output of the above commands, convince yourself that you can visualise stack, heap, text segment of a process using virtual addresses and the output.
+Using the output of the above commands, convince yourself that you can visualise the stack, heap, and text segment of a process using virtual addresses and the output.
 Also, see /lib/x84_64-linux-gnu/lib\*  files and other shared libraries.
-In the above example, replace $$ with a process id you are interested in.
+In the above example, replace $$ with a process ID you are interested in.

 Ok, next you should try out:
 ```